AbdulJ-7/agent-csv-parser/README.md

 ## Troubleshooting

+### Authentication Issues

+- **Invalid client_secret.json**:
+  - Verify you downloaded the correct OAuth 2.0 credentials (not API keys or service account keys)
-- **Authentication issues**: Ensure `client_secret.json` is properly set up
+  - Ensure the file is named exactly `client_secret.json` and is in the project root directory
+  - If you see "The application was not found" errors, return to Google Cloud Console and check that your project and OAuth consent screen are properly configured

+- **Token Refresh Errors**:
+  - If you encounter token expiration issues, delete the `token.json` file to force reauthentication
+  - Run `python oauth_setup.py` to generate a new token before running the main script
+  - Ensure you're using the same Google account that has access to your spreadsheet

+- **Scope Issues**:
+  - If you receive "insufficient permission" errors, check that you've added the correct scopes in the OAuth consent screen
+  - Required scopes include `/auth/drive.file` and `/auth/spreadsheets`

+### CSV and Google Sheets Issues

-- **CSV format errors**: Verify CSV files follow the expected format
+- **CSV format errors**:
+  - Verify CSV files follow the expected format with required columns
+  - Check for encoding issues (the tool expects UTF-8 encoding)
+  - If parsing specific rows fails, examine the problematic rows in the CSV file

-- **Google Sheets access**: Check that you have access to the configured spreadsheet
+- **Google Sheets access**:
+  - Ensure the authenticated Google account has access to the configured spreadsheet
+  - Verify the spreadsheet URL and worksheet name in `config.yaml` are correct
+  - Check that the column names for CSV links and JSON links match your spreadsheet headers

 For detailed logs, check `conversion.log` in the project directory.
+You can increase the logging level in `config.yaml` by changing `level: "INFO"` to `level: "DEBUG"` for more verbose output.